sourabhdey21/s3browser/README.md

 ![S3 File Manager Screenshot](screenshots/dashboard.png)

-A modern web application built with Flask to manage your AWS S3 bucket.
+A modern web application built with Flask to manage your AWS S3 buckets.
 This application allows you to:
+- Browse and switch between multiple S3 buckets
-- View files and folders in your S3 bucket
+- View files and folders in your S3 buckets
-- Upload files to your bucket
+- Upload files to your buckets
-- Download files from your bucket
+- Download files from your buckets
-- Delete files from your bucket
+- Delete files from your buckets
-- Create new folders in your bucket
+- Create new folders in your buckets

 ## Setup